alex-bellon/wikipedia/wikipedia.md

 [Golden ration](https://en.wikipedia.org/wiki/Golden_ratio) - two quantities are in the golden ratio if their ratio is the same as the ratio of their sum to the larger of the two quantities.

 [Illegal Number](https://en.wikipedia.org/wiki/Illegal_number) - An **illegal number** is a number that represents information which is illegal to possess, utter, propagate, or otherwise transmit in some legal jurisdictions.

+[Kaprekar number](https://en.wikipedia.org/wiki/Kaprekar_number) - In mathematics, a non-negative integer is called a "Kaprekar number" for a given base if the representation of its square in that base can be split into two parts that add up to the original number, with the proviso that the part formed from the low-order digits of the square must be non-zero—although it is allowed to include leading zeroes.
+For instance, 45 is a Kaprekar number, because 452 = 2025 and 20 + 25 = 45.
+The number 1 is Kaprekar in every base, because 12 = 01   in any base, and   0 + 1 = 1.

+[McNugget numbers](https://en.wikipedia.org/wiki/Coin_problem#McNugget_numbers) - A McNugget number is the total number of McDonald's Chicken McNuggets in any number of boxes.
+In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal-sized nugget boxes) were of 6, 9, and 20 nuggets.

 [Names of large numbers](https://en.wikipedia.org/wiki/Names_of_large_numbers)